Stop the war

 The most straightforward method to install and connect Edge to the Server is by utilizing the prepared installation instructions provided by the ThingsBoard Server.
 For every Edge Entity, the Server has prepared instructions with already populated fields such as the Edge secret key, Edge routing key, Edge RPC host URI, etc. Please follow the steps below to use these prepared instructions:

-• Follow instructions to install Edge and connect to Server.
+• Follow instructions to install Edge and connect to the server.

 Manual Installation and Configuration